 Head to boho Kemptown for a memorable afternoon tea at Metrodeco, a camp and quirky 1930s-style converted Art Deco furniture showroom.
 Relax into an ornate vintage armchair and choose from two dozen tea blends (the delicate Silver Needle white tea is particularly good), served in mismatched bone china to accompany dainty open sandwiches, scones, cakes and pastries.
 The tea-infused cocktails include a Sweet Sunburst made with rum, rhubarb & vanilla-flavoured rooibos.
 Afternoon tea from £20.

 This funky, spartan restaurant located in a converted Victorian warehouse in North Laine is billed as the UK's first zero-waste diner.
 Chef Douglas McMaster has worked at St John and Noma, and he also adheres to the nose-to-tail approach along with the local and sustainable ethos in dishes such as cured gurnard with oysters & broccoli.
 Silo is also a great spot for unusual breakfast fare, like coddled egg, blood pudding & kimchi.
+We also recommend trying a drink from cocktail guru Mr Lyan in the bar.
 Three courses from £25.

 Book in advance to bag a stool at the counter overlooking the open kitchen of the hugely popular but tiny 64 Degrees to watch chef Michael Bremner and his team cook modern small plates from a short, daily-changing menu.
-You’ll recognise Michael from his stint on BBC’s Great British Menu.
+You’ll recognise Michael from his stint on BBC’s Great British Menu – also at the helm of newly-opened Murmur, a casual seafront restaurant close to Brighton's i360 tower.
 Don’t overlook veggie dishes such as darkly roasted hispi cabbage with a rich hollandaise & truffle dressing, which are as impressive as the meat or fish selections.
 Dishes from £6.75.

 This chic but friendly neighbourhood gastopub is worth the trip into Hove for the simple, fresh seafood dishes (check out the chalkboard for specials like lobster with salsa verde; £32.50), and the incredible range of around 100 craft beers.
 Sunday lunchtime is popular with families and dog owners as well as discerning drinkers.
 Mains from £11-16.